 2. Lonchocarpus.
 This genus of tropical leguminous trees and shrubs is found mainly in the Western hemisphere, including Mexico, Central and South America, although certain species are found in Africa and Australia.
-Roark 5 lists seven species, of which four were known to possess insecticidal properties, while the other three were suspected of having such properties.
+Roark6 lists seven and Jones3 twelve species as possessing insecticidal properties.
 The species commonly imported into this country for insecticidal purposes are L. nicou, L. utilis, and L. chrysophyllus Kleinh.
 A certain amount of confusion exists in the naming of the plants used, and often the identity of a particular sample of roots is difficult to establish.
-This is particularly true because the colloquial names for the plants apply to several species of plants, and often to plants of different genera.
+This is particularly true because the colloquial names for the plants apply to several species and often to plants of different genera.